themegrill/easy-social-sharing/readme.txt

 == Description ==

-Social Sharing provides you with an easy way to display various popular social share buttons.
+Easy Social Sharing plugin provides you with an easy way to display various popular social share buttons.
+Also comes with Social Share count feature too.

+We have collected 18 Popular social sharing buttons that you can embed right into your posts, page.
+Sharing your content has never been so easy.
+We have packed the plugin with some very handy features like social count, multiple layouts, multiple design, custom colors and more.

 Get free support at http://themegrill.com/support-forum/